 6 Questions to Ask Before Accepting a Job Offer

-You just received a job offer.
-Congratulations on such great news.
-You would love to say yes but you still feel a bit unsure.
-Before you make a decision about accepting a job offer, here are some questions you should ask yourself to evaluate just how well this potential job fits your employment requirements.
+You just received a job offer which is great news, and you would love to say yes but you still feel a bit unsure.
+Before you make a decision about accepting the offer, there are some important questions you should ask yourself to evaluate just how well this potential job fits your employment requirements.

 Have I Been Offered a Fair Salary?
 Is It Comparable to What Other People in the Same Position Are Making?